wonderbird/TestProcessWrapper/README.md

 docker-compose down --remove-orphans
 ```

+The `run-client.sh` and `run-robot.sh` shell scripts will run the applications in
+`Development` mode.
+Thus, you will also see `DEBUG` log messages.

-If you would like to run and debug the application in your IDE, make sure that
+If you would like to run and debug the applications in your IDE, make sure that
 the environment variable `DOTNET_ENVIRONMENT` is set to `Development` so that
-the application uses the logging and RabbitMQ settings from
+the applications use the logging and RabbitMQ settings from
 `appsettings.Development.json`.

 ### Debug Acceptance Tests